Learning From Disengaged Worker Sentiment Can Point to Better Employee Experience Strategies

 Learn From Employee Dissatisfaction

 Engaged employees bring expertise, optimise processes and deliver their best work.
 Studies show a clear link between employee experience and customer satisfaction.
-A 2022 IDC report found that engaged employees can boost revenue by 89%, profitability by 98% and significantly reduce customer churn.
+The results from Gallup’s 2024 State of the Workplace report reveals that businesses with highly engaged employees experience significant benefits compared to those with low engagement:

 Imagine the impact on employee engagement if resources shifted from recruitment automation to understanding—and addressing—employees’ needs.
 There’s plenty to learn from their feedback.